Language-Integrated Recursive Queries (Full Version): Safe Recursion with

 \subsection{Syntax and Base Type System \calc{}}

+The base of \calc{} extends T-LINQ~\cite{tlinq}.
+T-LINQ, as well as the Nested Relational Calculus (NRC)~\cite{NRC}, established the structural equivalence between SQL-style { \texttt{SELECT-FROM-WHERE}} and combinator-style \texttt{flatMap}, \texttt{filter}, \texttt{map}, etc. expressions.
+In \system{}, for-comprehensions desugar to combinators, {to keep the syntax similar to the implementation, which is designed to be Scala-like}.
+We do not include for-comprehensions in \calc{} to keep the syntax minimal.
+The recursive query syntax is built on previous work on the NRC with a bounded fixpoint~\cite{fix-b}.

-The non-recursive part of \calc{} extends T-LINQ~\cite{tlinq}.
-The syntax of types and terms and the typing judgments are presented in Figure~\ref{fig:syntax-sig}. $x$ ranges over variables.
-The \emph{column} types represent database column types, Named-Tuples represent row types, $\text{Query}[\textit{A}]$ represents a query that returns a collection of rows of type $\textit{A}$, and $\text{Aggregation}[\textit{A}]$ represents an aggregation that returns a single scalar result of type $\textit{A}$.
-Tuples and function types are used to construct the combinators ($hof$) that represent database operations.
-The combinators follow the precedent set by T-LINQ, and we add $fix$ to represent database-level recursion.
-We refer to ``column-level expressions'' as any expression that would go into the filter or project subclause of a SQL query: for map, it would be \texttt{SELECT \underline{a + 1} FROM table} vs. for aggregate it would be \texttt{SELECT \underline{sum(a) + 1} FROM TABLE}.
-Both \texttt{\underline{a + 1}} and \texttt{\underline{sum(a) + 1}} are column-level expressions.
-Query-level expressions refer to the entire query expression and operations that take relations, e.g. \textbf{union}.
+The syntax of the \calc{} DSL is presented in Figure~\ref{fig:syntax-sig}, where $x$ ranges over variables.
+Database columns are base types \textit{(col)}, rows with Named-Tuples \textit{(row)}, $\text{Query}[A]$ represents a relation or query that returns a collection of rows of type $A$, and $\text{Agg}[A]$ represents an aggregation that returns a single scalar result of type $A$ \textit{(res)}.
+Tuples and functions are used to construct the combinators \textit{(cmb)} that represent database operations.
+The combinators follow the precedent set by the NRC, and we add \textbf{fix} to model recursion. ``Column-level expressions'' refer to any expression that can go into the filter or project clause of a query: for \textbf{map}, it would be { \texttt{SELECT \underline{a + 1} FROM R}} vs. for \textbf{agg} it would be { \texttt{SELECT \underline{sum(a) + 1} FROM R}}.
+Both { \texttt{\underline{a + 1}}} and { \texttt{\underline{sum(a) + 1}}} are column-level expressions. ``Query-level expressions'' refer to the full query expression and operations that combine subqueries, e.g. \textbf{union}.
+The DSL syntax does not include function application.
+Functions can be passed to the constructs in \textit{cmb} but do not get reduced until normalization {(Section~\ref{sec:semantics:normalization})}.
+Figure~\ref{fig:example-calc-3x} shows the three example queries from Figure~\ref{fig:example-sql-3x} expressed in the \calc{} DSL.

-Following the convention set by T-LINQ, we assume a signature $\Sigma$ that maps each constant c and operator to the typing rule. $\Sigma$ is useful to abstract over the large set of operations that share the same typing behavior.
-The operations stored in $\Sigma$ ($op$) can be column-level expressions ($exprOp$, e.g. $+$); column-level aggregations ($aggOp$, e.g. \textbf{sum}), or relation-level expressions ($relOps$, e.g. \textbf{union}).
-Examples of operations stored in $\Sigma$ are presented in Figure~\ref{fig:syntax-sig}.
+Following the convention set by T-LINQ, we assume a signature $\Sigma$ that maps each constant \textit{c}, operator \textit{op}, and database \textit{db} to the corresponding typing rule. $\Sigma$ is useful to abstract over the large set of operations that share the same typing behavior.
+The operations stored in $\Sigma$ (\textit{op}) can be column-level expressions (\textit{exprOp}, e.g. $+$ or \textbf{sum}), or relation-level expressions (\textit{relOps}, e.g. \textbf{union}).
+We use the syntax $\textit{op}\ m$ as a stand-in for all operations, where $m$ is typically a tuple of arguments.
+Some operations like $+$ or $==$ use infix syntax.